MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_7_Thursday_Parameters.md

 ### Parameters (& Function Basics Review)

 **AIM(s):** <br>
 How can I use functions to organize and simplify my code?
-How can I test my functions?<br><br>
+How can I perform mathematical operations on parameters?<br><br>

 **OUTCOME ALIGNMENT**:<br>
 <ins>TYS61XT.4</ins> Code using appropriate syntax.<br>